sfu-ireceptor/turnkey-service-php/README.md

 ## Check it's working

 ```
-# if necessary, replace "localhost" with your server URL:
+# replace "localhost" with your server URL if necessary
 curl --data "{}" "http://localhost/airr/v1/repertoire"
 ```

-This returns the list of repertoires in your database by querying the web service at `/airr/v1/repertoire`, which is an entry point of the [AIRR Data Commons (ADC) API](https://docs.airr-community.org/en/latest/api/adc_api.html).
+This returns the list of repertoires in your database, by querying the web service at `/airr/v1/repertoire`, which is an entry point of the [ADC API](https://docs.airr-community.org/en/latest/api/adc_api.html).

 You can also go to <http://localhost> in your browser (replace "localhost" with your server URL if necessary).
 You should see the home page for your repository, with information about the ADC API and iReceptor.